venkatkumar18/ORM/notes.md

 5) 'objects' is a default manager to the model
 6) When we have validators in the model field during .save() it will not be triggered, we need to run full_clean() method to check it before save().
 7) queryset.update() is a bulk operation it will not call the .save() method so it not trigerr the pre and post save signals.
+8) Prefetch related suitable for many to one (when related model is trying to access the foreign key of a child model).
+Select related is suitable for one to many (when child model is trying to access the fields of the foreign key model).
+9) The Prefetch function is used to add some filters in the prefetched related model instead of getting all the entries matching the parent model id.
+10) Annotates is used to add a new field, we can use the aggregrate function inside it which will create GROUP BY clause in SQL.

 *) ORM
     * Restaurant.objects.all()                            - ALL RECORDS